MeanyLodge/History/Person/Fossil.md

 Fossils of Meany

 The self-named fossils are a group of Meany elders that embody much of our institutional knowledge.
-They meet on the first Tuesday of every month for a luncheon.
+They meet on the first Tuesday of every month for a luncheon at the Golden Steer in Kent.
 The Meany Elders often tackle big infrastructure projects.

 <ul>
   {% for doc in site.pages %}